 Deferred tax assets and liabilities are classified as noncurrent assets and liabilities.
+Retirement assets and liabilities are classified as noncurrent assets and liabilities.

 Fair Value Measurement

 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 The fair value measurement is based on the presumption that the transaction to sell the asset or transfer the liability takes place either: